noush-joglekar/personalWebsite/content/en/publications/_index.md

 weight: 30
 ---

+Here is a highlight of my more recent/ relevant papers.
-You can find a list of my publications on [google scholar](https://scholar.google.com/citations?user=zH6U8uIAAAAJ&hl=en).
-Only highlighting the recent ones here
+You can find a full list of my publications on [google scholar](https://scholar.google.com/citations?user=zH6U8uIAAAAJ&hl=en).